 This normally raises the question, what does RMS stand for?
 RMS, Root Mean Square is a term used to rate a speaker’s capability in handling audio signal power.

-Root Mean Square is a technical terms and we are assuming that you aren’t a mathematician, so we will explain it in simple terms.
+Root Mean Square is a technical term and we are assuming that you aren’t a mathematician, so we will explain it in simple terms.

 Moreover, you don’t need to understand the technical details to use RMS specifications correctly and effectively when comparing speakers.